wooorm/xdm/readme.md

 Relative specifiers are non-absolute URLs that start with `/`, `./`, or `../`.
 For example: `/index.js`, `./folder/file.js`, or `../main.js`.

+This option is useful when code will run in a different place.
+One example is when `.mdx` files are in path *a* but compiled to path *b* and imports should run relative the path *b*.
+Another example is when evaluating code, whether in Node or a browser.

 <details>
 <summary>Example</summary>